 About FlightCancelRisk

-FlightCancelRisk is an independent data project focused on U.S. flight disruption patterns.
+FlightCancelRisk is a reliability-aware travel decision platform focused on U.S. flight disruption patterns.

 We analyze publicly available U.S. DOT Bureau of Transportation Statistics (BTS) data to identify route-level cancellation and delay trends — particularly where disruption clusters persist over time.